-Want a quick and easy way to make new friends?
+Want a quick and easy way to make friends after 40?
 Start by saying hi to people when you pass them on the street.
 Once you’ve gotten comfortable making those initial introductions, you’ll have an easier time meeting new people you’re eager to socialize with, too.

 Attend a protest.

 Political activism is a great way to meet people with similar interests in your area.
 There’s a serious sense of camaraderie at protests and political gatherings, and odds are, if someone’s attending the same protest as you, you know there won’t be insurmountable political beliefs standing between you.